Angeltorresrepo/FastAPI-project/README.md

-The project consists of a REST API created with FastAPI.
-It has no front-end interface and is accessible via tools such as Postman, or via the automatic documentation at /docs.
+This project is a REST API built with FastAPI.
+It does not include a front-end interface; instead, it can be accessed via API clients such as Postman or through the automatically generated Swagger UI documentation available at /docs.

+The application is containerized using Docker, allowing easy deployment and environment consistency.
+The Docker setup includes a separate PostgreSQL container for the database, and the API runs in its own container, managed via Docker Compose.

+Using Docker and Docker Compose simplifies running the entire stack locally or in production, handling service dependencies and port mappings automatically.

 ## Functionalities: